Skip to main content

 Goal timeline:

-- Release candidate in summer 2025, with enough features to satisfy a typical deployment for a Local Education Agency. :exclamation:Only recommended for those who are engaged with the Project Tanager Technical Workgroup.
+1. Release candidate in summer 2025, with enough features to satisfy a typical deployment for a Local Education Agency. :exclamation:Only recommended for those who are engaged with the Project Tanager Technical Workgroup.

-- Release 1.0 in fall 2025, available for production usage in school year 2026-2027.
+2. Release 1.0 Q4 of 2025 or Q1 of 2026, available for pilot / parallel usage in school year 2026-2027.

 The first release candidate will be fully-compatible with the must have requirements described in the Ed-Fi API Design and Implementation Guidelines, 4.0.
 The release 1.0 will expand further into the should have and optional requirements and features.
 State Education Agencies (SEA) frequently have more detailed technical requirements for client authorization and for access to raw data for warehousing and reporting.
 Tentatively, those features will be given a longer timeline; this will provide more opportunity for co-development with the SEA community.
+The SEA-oriented release 1.1 should be available for production use in the 2027-2028 school year.

-The final release will not have complete parity with the optional features in the ODS/API Platform (see note below).
+The 1.0 release will not have complete parity with the optional features in the ODS/API Platform (see note below).
 The Project Tanager Technical Workgroup and/or Technical Advisory Group (TAG) will help guide prioritization of features.

-An example of an ODS/API feature that is not planned for the Data Management
+An example of an ODS/API feature that is not planned for the Data Management Service: link elements in the xyzReference sections when retrieving a resource with a GET request.
+See Deprecation of Links for more information.

 Q: Will integrations built for the ODS/API continue to work with the new system?